Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 • The first ME/CFS mitochondrial study on the docket is “only” a case report – but what a case report!
 The senior author of the paper was none other than Alan Light, and that deserves a little digression.

-• White attempted to do for fatigue what had been done for pain: that is, delineate the fatigue pathways produced during exercise.
-Allan and Kathleen Light pioneered a series of studies in the 2010s which showed that ME/CFS patients’ white blood cells were hyper-reacting to metabolites released in the blood during exercise.
+• Light attempted to do for fatigue what had been done for pain; that is, delineate the fatigue pathways produced during exercise.
+Alan and Kathleen Light pioneered a series of studies in the 2010s which showed that ME/CFS patients’ white blood cells were hyper-reacting to metabolites released in the blood during exercise.

-• The White’s also participated in a pioneering heritability study in 2011 which concluded that there was a strong heritable contribution” to ME/CFS (i.e. ME/CFS can run in families), b) that a group of “high-risk” family lines were present (and should be studied), but which the NIH, rather bizarrely, refused to provide further funding for.
+• The Lights also participated in a pioneering heritability study in 2011 which concluded: a) there was a strong heritable contribution to ME/CFS (i.e. ME/CFS can run in families), b) a group of “high-risk” family lines were present (and should be studied).
+But the NIH, rather bizarrely, refused to provide further funding for it.

 • They believed the herpesvirus infection triggered the mutations by producing large numbers of reactive oxygen species (free radicals) that already weakened mitochondria were unable to cope with.